 The video is about 20 minutes long and contains some scenes of cement chemistry.

-Following on from the video, I now have five more samples curing:
+Following on from the video, I now have five more samples:

-I'll have a look at them in about 3 months using the same techniques as in the fine limestone video.
+I'll have a look at them using the same techniques as in the fine limestone video.
 As soon as there are some results, I will let you know via Cembytes.

-Also in preparation: a two-part video on ASR as seen using the SEM.
+Also in preparation: the second of a two-part video on ASR as seen using the SEM.
+The first ASR video is available here.
 Again, when it is available, I'll let you know via Cembytes.
 Sign up here for Cembytes if you haven't already!